marko-lazarevic/marko-lazarevic/README.md

 - 👋 Hi, I’m @marko-lazarevic
-- 👀 I’m interested in web development
+- 👀 I’m interested in all types of programming
-- 🌱 I’m currently learning react.js
+- 🌱 I’m currently learning soo much things
 - 📫 How to reach me markolazarevi37@gmail.com

 <!---